You use rule-based forms to collect information from the responders of the form and, based on their input, display different fields of the form.

 Precedence of rules

-The rules are executed in the reverse order – the rule that you create last has the highest precedence.
+The rules are executed in reverse order – the rule that you create last has the highest precedence.

 Define the conditions

 To create form rules, you must first create the form together with all of the fields and steps.
 Afterwards, to create a rule, perform the following:

 - In the backend of Sitefinity CMS, navigate to Content » Forms.

 - Open the form where you want to have rules.